Deepak-Enc/Edge-Orchestration-and-ML/README.md

 # Edge-Orchestration-and-ML
 This part of the github repo contains implementation of our docker images on edge-orchestration.
-To run this part of project follow the process:
+To run this part of project follow the process check https://github.com/animeshjain2/Age-Detection for other part):

 1.Install Docker from https://get.docker.com/.
 Just run the curl and shell Command(Always update after 1.5 month).